Bracket: Law

-This citation reports a decision from 1954, in volume 98 of the Solicitors Journal which may be published in 1955 or later.
+This citation reports a decision from 1954, in volume 98 of the Solicitors Journal which may have been published in 1955 or later.

 They often denote points that have not yet been agreed to in legal drafts and the year in which a report was made for certain case law decisions.

 Square brackets in mathematics

 Brackets are used in mathematics in a variety of notations, including standard notations for commutators, the floor function, the Lie bracket, equivalence classes, the Iverson bracket, and matrices.

 Square brackets may be used exclusively or in combination with parentheses to represent intervals as interval notation.
 For example, [0,5] represents the set of real numbers from 0 to 5 inclusive.
 Both parentheses and brackets are used to denote a half-open interval; would be the set of all real numbers between 5 and 12, including 5 but not 12.
 The numbers may come as close as they like to 12, including 11.999 and so forth, but 12.0 is not included.
 In some European countries, the notation [5, 12[ is also used.
 The endpoint adjoining the square bracket is known as closed, whereas the endpoint adjoining the parenthesis is known as open.

 In group theory and ring theory, brackets denote the commutator.
 In group theory, the commutator [g, h] is commonly defined as g^{ −1} h^{ −1} g h.
 In ring theory, the commutator [a, b] is defined as a b − b a.